esseswann/graphql-binary/README.md

 # GraphQL Binary
-GraphQL Binary protocol packs and unpacks GraphQL query into a schema tied ByteArrays which allows up to 5x traffic reduction and significant parsing (unpack stage) performance boost.
+GraphQL Binary protocol packs and unpacks GraphQL query into a schema tied ByteArrays which allows up to 5x traffic reduction and significant parsing (unpack stage) performance boost
-Msgpack is currently in use for argument values packing\unpacking

 # Stage
 This project is currently in proof on concept stage.
 Mutations, Query Arguments, Variables, custom types are not supported